Visa Infinite ‒ Your Guide to Visa's Premium Program

 The biggest difference between Visa Infinite and Visa Infinite Privilege is the number of benefits you'll receive.
 The Privilege program gives you access to all the regular Visa Infinite perks – and then some.
 This might include:

-• Airport parking at Ottawa and Vancouver International airports
+• Airport parking at Ottawa International Airport

 There are a couple of other key differences between the card programs: